Sign In / Sign Out

 Before starting a Barrett application, national scholars must first submit an ASU application.
 Upon submitting an ASU application, students can begin a Barrett application via the link below.
 Students do not need to wait for ASU admission to start their Barrett application.

 National scholars are not reviewed via the standard deadline schedule.
 Instead, their Barrett applications are considered on a rolling basis, and national scholars are encouraged to have their materials submitted as early as possible.
-Decisions are generally released within 2-3 weeks from when the Barrett application is complete.
+Decisions are released within approximately three weeks from when the Barrett application is complete.